cloudant-labs/slate/docs2017/src/api/document.md

 You might need to access all the available information about multiple documents.
-The `_bulk_get` endpoint is similar to the [`_all_docs`](database.html#get-documents) endpoint, but also returns a complete list of all the revision tokens for each document.
+The `_bulk_get` endpoint is similar to the [`_all_docs`](database.html#get-documents) endpoint, but returns information about the requested documents only.

-Like the `_bulk_docs` endpoint, a JSON document includes an array that lists all the documents for which full information is required.
+Like the `_bulk_docs` endpoint, a JSON document supplied in the request includes an array that identifes all the documents of interest.

 _Example of using HTTP to do a bulk get of document information:_